georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-metrics-valuecount-aggregation.md

 }
 ```

+%  TESTRESPONSE[s/\.\.\./"took": $body.took,"timed_out": false,"_shards": $body._shards,"hits": $body.hits,/]

 The name of the aggregation (`types_count` above) also serves as the key by which the aggregation result can be retrieved from the returned response.

 ## Script [_script_16]

-If you need to count something more complex than the values in a single field you should run the aggregation on a [runtime field](docs-content://manage-data/data-store/mapping/runtime-fields.md).
+If you need to count something more complex than the values in a single field you should run the aggregation on a [runtime field](runtime.md).

 ```console
 POST /sales/_search